Ghanaians React As Eric Boahen Uche’s 31st Prophecy About Nigeria Appears To Be Fulfilled

 Prophet Eric Uche shares Nigeria doom prophecy

-Speaking before his congregation, Reign House Chapel founder Eric Boahen Uche said he had foreseen some developments in Nigeria.
+Speaking before his congregation, Reign House Chapel founder Eric Boahen Uche said that he had foreseen some developments in Nigeria.

 He claimed that Israel would announce the establishment of a military base in the West African country in 2026.